Skip links

 Additionally, 76% of participants have been with their respective incubators for less than 10 years.

-Attendees included senior level team members and CEOs.
+Attendees included senior-level team members and CEOs.
 Attendance was strong, with an impressive 95% attendance from CEOs, CXOs, Founders, and Co-Founders across all 53 sessions.

 Zooming in to Provide Tailored Support

-Guidance sessions were held bi-weekly, Each guidance session lasted an hour, with incubators dedicating an additional 3-4 hours of preparatory work between sessions to implement and build upon the inputs received.
+Guidance sessions were held bi-weekly.
+Each guidance session lasted an hour, with incubators dedicating an additional 3-4 hours of preparatory work between sessions to implement and build upon the inputs received.

 On average, each incubator participated in 5 to 6 sessions, with more mature incubators often engaging in 6 or more sessions.
-The session agenda was designed to address the key challenges identified during their initial expression of interest in the program.
+The session agenda was designed to address the key challenges identified during their initial expression of interest in the programme.

-The first two sessions focus on diagnosing these challenges, while the subsequent sessions were dedicated to strategizing and developing solutions.
+The first two sessions focus on diagnosing these challenges, while the subsequent sessions were dedicated to strategising and developing solutions.
 The sessions, complemented by reading materials, recommendations, and suggestions, inspired innovative approaches to address the dilemma and issues faced by these incubators.

-Wylde International was shown how Villgro underwent a strategic planning process in 2017, navigating growth options and transitioning from a founding CEO to a board selected CEO, an approach that Wylde is considering.
+Wylde International was shown how Villgro underwent a strategic planning process in 2017, navigating growth options and transitioning from a founding CEO to a board-selected CEO, an approach that Wylde is considering.
 Pollinate shared insights from their experience, covering topics such as making a clean break, board structure considerations, and developing a leadership team for the succession.

 Opero Services highlighted the need for a clear vision and strategy to support WASH enterprises.
 After an initial assessment, it became apparent that at the core they had a compelling strategy, but had not been clearly articulated.
-Examples of strategic planning done at other incubators were shared, which Opero Services applied in their own strategic planning immediately after the program.
+Examples of strategic planning done at other incubators were shared, which Opero Services applied in their own strategic planning immediately after the programme.

 Shared Value Hub gained valuable clarity on why their fundraising efforts weren’t yielding the desired results.
 With Pollinate’s support and data-driven approach, they were able to identify key areas for improvement.
-By analyzing team responsibilities, donor profiles, new donor acquisition over the past five years, donor renewals, total funds raised, donor satisfaction, and the time spent weekly on fundraising, they pinpointed specific aspects of their process that needed adjustment.
+By analysing team responsibilities, donor profiles, new donor acquisition over the past five years, donor renewals, total funds raised, donor satisfaction, and the time spent weekly on fundraising, they pinpointed specific aspects of their process that needed adjustment.
 This enabled them to refine their fundraising strategy, addressing sustainability challenges and fostering a more focused approach moving forward.

-Pollinate reinforced the need to strengthen WISH’s value proposition to its parent organization, Jhpiego.
+Pollinate reinforced the need to strengthen WISH’s value proposition to its parent organisation, Jhpiego.
 During their sessions, they explored how innovations from across the world could be integrated into Jhpiego’s projects.
 Pollinate recommended crowdsourcing health tech innovations from the Global South through Pollinate Impact’s network.
 The aim is to leverage the network for stronger health incubation connections and enhance market access opportunities for some of the sourced innovations.

 BongoHive is one of the self-sustaining incubators within the Pollinate Impact network, and they are exploring how catalytic grants can further fuel their growth.
 Pollinate guided them through strategies for securing these grants to expand into new geographies and thematic areas, introduce an investment fund, and enhance their existing services.
 Additionally, guidance was offered around succession planning and leadership development at BongoHive, with them expressing appreciation for Pollinate and the extensive industry experience and the in-depth examples shared during the sessions.